 Within the context of the institutional goals and long-range plans of UTC, individual faculty members propose objectives in writing on the Individual Objectives Sheet Form, which they submit to their department heads for review, discussion, and approval.
 Since the objectives of the faculty are fundamental components of the EDO process, it is important that they be carefully prepared.
 It is the responsibility of the faculty member to clearly articulate in writing specific objectives and to demonstrate how the objectives relate to his or her professional development and responsibilities.
-It is the responsibility of the department head to provide an unambiguous review of the merit and quality of the faculty member's objectives within the context of the disciplinary standards for the profession and the expectations of the faculty member specified in the faculty member's letter of appointment.
+It is the responsibility of the faculty member's objectives within the context of the disciplinary standards for the profession and the expectations of the faculty member specified in the faculty member's letter of appointment.
 The following guidelines should be consulted during the stage of the EDO process for formulating the faculty member's objectives: